 Business and Work Models for the Functional Medicine Clinician

-Providers are successfully implementing the Functional Medicine model in many settings: small, large cash-based insurance-based, institutional, and private.
-It lists some more common models in which Functional Medicine is being practiced below.
-However, no single optimal model for practicing Functional Medicine lies, and in reality, clinicians practice a hybrid of two or more models.
+Providers are successfully implementing the Integrative Medicine model in many settings: small, large cash-based insurance-based, institutional, and private.
+It lists some more common models in which Integrative Medicine is being practiced below.
+However, no single optimal model for practicing Integrative Medicine lies, and in reality, clinicians practice a hybrid of two or more models.

-Functional Medicine is gaining attention as an alternative approach to care in large institutions and academic centers throughout the region.
-A rising number of institutions now have practitioners experienced in Functional Medicine, principally through IFM.
-This is leading to fresh approaches to investigate ways to research outcomes of Functional Medicine designed to detect and remedy root causes of problems instead of suppressing symptoms.
+Integrative Medicine is gaining attention as an alternative approach to care in large institutions and academic centers throughout the region.
+A rising number of institutions now have practitioners experienced in Integrative Medicine, principally through IFM.
+This is leading to fresh approaches to investigate ways to research outcomes of Integrative Medicine designed to detect and remedy root causes of problems instead of suppressing symptoms.
 Random controlled trials are being conducted, and a new body of literature is emerging in this realm.

 Identifying that they can deliver value-based care that leads to better patient results, many Integrative Medicine practitioners prefer the private-pay model.
 Whether they come in the form of a cash fee for services, concierge, or membership programs, there are no hidden fees with this model; patients know precisely what they are getting and for how much.
 In addition, a Integrative Medicine private-pay model places fewer constraints on the type, scope, and length of care, meaning providers can personalize therapy plans for each individual.